 I love Hong Kong, its a big statement and one I tend to bang out regularly as I seem to find great things about every place I go to.
 I haven’t found a place yet that I haven’t liked.
 The first time I went to Hong Kong was on a girls trip in 2013 with my mum and my sister.
 The best thing (and possibly the worst) it started my love affair with all things Shangri La.

-In October we took a family holiday to Hong Kong to take our 3 kids aged 5, 7 & 9 to Disneyland. we struggle to find reasonable priced accommodation due to the fact that we need 2 hotels rooms as hotels rarely accommodate 5 in one room.
-This means that we also have to pay for 2 full room rates.
-This would mean that a 2 week holiday would cost the same as a 4 week holiday for those with only 2 kids.
-A friend at work happened…
+In 2014 we took a family holiday to Hong Kong to take our 3 kids aged 5, 7 & 9 to Disneyland.
+We struggle to find reasonably priced accommodation due to the fact that we need 2 rooms as hotels rarely accommodate 5 in one room.
+This means that we also have to pay 2 full room rates.
+This means that a 2 week holiday would cost the same as a 4 week holiday for those with only 2 kids.
+A friend at work happened to mention how…

 In October 2014 we visited Hong Kong with the kids.
 I had been to Hong Kong the year before but Craig and the kids were visiting for the first time.
 Below I have listed our top 5 things to do in Hong Kong with kids.